-The Council and City and Hackney Clinical Commissioning Group (CCG) are pleased to launch the Healthier City and Hackney Grant Fund for 2018/19.
+Along with the City and Hackney Clinical Commissioning Group (CCG), we are pleased to launch the Healthier City and Hackney Grant Fund for 2019/20.

-This new fund brings together two former grant funds, the CCG Innovation Fund and Hackney Councils Healthier Hackney Fund to provide a scheme to make grants which will help us achieve our joint health and wellbeing aims for communities in the City of London and Hackney.
+This fund, now in its second year, brings together two former grant funds, the CCG Innovation Fund and our Healthier Hackney Fund to provide a scheme to make grants which will help us achieve our joint health and wellbeing aims for communities in the City of London and Hackney.

 - integrated services